2015 Players Tour Championship Grand Final

-The 2015 Players Tour Championship Grand Final was a professional ranking snooker tournament that took place between 24–28 March 2015 at the Montien Riverside Hotel in Bangkok, Thailand.
+The 2015 Players Tour Championship Grand Final was a professional ranking snooker tournament that took place between 24 and 28 March 2015 at the Montien Riverside Hotel in Bangkok, Thailand.
 It was the ninth ranking event of the 2014/2015 season.

 Barry Hawkins was the defending champion, but he lost 2–4 against Mark King in the last 32.

 Joe Perry won his first ranking event by defeating Mark Williams 4–3 in the final.

 Prize fund

 The total prize money of the event was raised to £350,000 from the previous year's £300,000.
 The breakdown of prize money of the event is shown below: